navigation bar

 Reviewer's comments

-The Caddo River is a frequently paddled destination of immense natural beauty, characterized by moderate water most of the time and a short to medium length season of about three to six months months when the flow is usually adequate for good trips.
-The area is largely undeveloped and the river cuts through the southern Ouachita Mountains of the Ozarks, where wildlife and plantlife are abundant.
+The area is largely undeveloped, though recent new houses have begun appearing, as the river cuts through the southern Ouachita Mountains of the Ozarks where wildlife and plantlife are abundant.
 Fishing for walleye, white, spotted, largemouth and smallmouth bass, crappie, longear and other species of sunfish and channel, blue and flathead catfish is excellent.
 The water is great for swimming, though it will tend to be a little cold for many people.
+Recent floods have flattened some of the rapids so that they are not as challenging as they once were (and as they WILl be again after future floods alter the river.)
 Hot springs feeding the river between Caddo Gap and Glenwood are an attraction seldom seen on rivers.
-The river flows just a few miles north of the famous Cossatot, Saline, Red and Little Red Rivers, and is close enough for a side trip (by car, of course) to Hot Springs National Park.
+The river flows just a few miles north of the famous Cossatot, Saline, Ouachita, Little Missouri Red and Little Red Rivers, and is close enough for a side trip (by car, of course) to Hot Springs National Park.

 Technical Data